keithschulze/BioInfoSummer-Workshop/automate/automate.md

 Segmenting the Ph3 channel (not shown here) is the same process.

 ---
 Now let's quantify the number of cells in each channel using Particle Analysis (i.e., Connected Components).
-To do this we use the ParticleAnalyzer plugin from ImageJ.
+To do this we use the [ParticleAnalyzer](http://rsb.info.nih.gov/ij/developer/api/ij/plugin/filter/ParticleAnalyzer.html) plugin from ImageJ.

-See if you can recognise some of the things we initiate in the ParticleAnalyzer in this dialog we used in manual interactive procedure.
+See if you can recognise some of the things we initiate the ParticleAnalyzer with in the dialog we used in the manual interactive procedure.

 ![](../images/demo3/analyze_parts.png)